xumi1993/seispy-doc.post/source/usage/rf-sta.md

 ### Signal-noise-ratios (SNR) calculation

-Bad records will be rejected in this step.
+seismic records with poor quality will be rejected in this step.
 We will reject records with SNR < `para.noisegate`.
 The SNR was calculated as:

 $$
 SNR = 10log_{10}\left(\frac{A_S}{A_N}\right)
 $$

-where $A_N$ and $A_N$ are root mean squares (RMS) of the waveform in a `para.noiselen` time-window before and after theoretical P arrival times, respectively.
+where $A_N$ and $A_N$ are root mean squares (RMS) of the waveform trimmed with time length of `para.noiselen` before and after theoretical P arrival times, respectively.

 ### Trim